sophiaxc/clustexer/README.md

 clustexer
 =========

-K-Means Cluster Location Data and Generate Convex Hulls CSV/Google Maps HTML Script
+Script for K-Means clustering geodata and generating convex hulls of the clusters to CSV/Google Maps HTML

 This script is used to:
 >> cluster data with k-means